tomcourt/enguino/README.md

 * Record engine data by having the Engiuno pipe text to a port on the Stratux.
 The startup script on the stratux starts netcat (nc) in the background to record the text to a file.
 The script would also truncate the file at on powerup to limit its growth.
 * It may be possible to support 2 (or maybe more) thermocouples without the thermocouple multiplexer shield by using the differential mode ADC, 40x gain and a CJC sensor(Analog TMP36).
 Only 8 bits are usable with 40x, the noisy lower bits help with oversampling though.
 488 uV per count works out to 21.5 deg.
 F resolution with a K type thermocouple.
 The 2.56 volt internal reference would double the resolution and oversampling could probably quadruple it (16x oversample).
 ADC0 and ADC1 are the negative side, any other ADC pin may be positive.
 With a filtering cap (10nF) several thermocouples could share a pin.
 The internal ATMEGA temperature sensor needs both offset and gain calibration, a 10 deg-C rise is typical as well, 2 point calibration may be much to expect for users. **TBD** - move the voltage divider sensor to ADC5 to allow future use of thermocouples.
 * A custom shield might be helpful for the typical user who isn't proficient with a soldering iron, particularly if it were populated.
 Jumpers would select resistors and maybe filter caps.
 A thermocouple board that didn't interfere with the ADC would add 4 more analog inputs (perhaps a latch for the mux or an I2C thermocouple/mux like Linear's LTC2495CUHF#PBF).
 An ammeter feature will be desired by some, TI's INA170 High Side Current Shunt Monitor is probably a good part to implement this.
 Support 12 thermocouples for 6 cylinder?
 Support for 24 volt electrical system?
 * A custom aux display board would also help.
-A single LED drive chip could be used as one chip can support 8 LED digits.
+A single HT16K33 LED drive chip could be used for both displays as one chip can support 8 LED digits.
 A smaller 7 segment LED modules could be used to allow fitting the display in a 2.25" hole.
-The switch could be of the long posted tactile pushbutton style mounted to the board that would go through a small hole on the display (similar to a digikey EG4356TR-ND).
-The switch wire could be eliminated from the harness if 2 or 3 separate switches are attached to the chip (only presses are detected, holds aren't).
+A long posted tactile pushbutton switch mounted to the board that would go through a small hole on the display (similar to a digikey EG4356TR-ND) could replace the current switch.
+The switch wire could be eliminated from the harness if 2 or 3 separate switches are attached to the chip.
+More switches would be required as the chip can only detect presses, not holds.
 * The Arduino Yun would support airplanes lacking a Stratux.
 The code would need to use the 'bridge' objects instead of the ethernet objects.
 Use #ifdef AVR_YUN to flex the code.
 * Themes - a dark theme could be created easily enough by adjusting the styles.
 A larger text theme for the gauges would involve more defines and stringizing them for the SVG.
-* Warning lights instead of auxiliary display?
-A board with 4 caution/warning LEDs (red/green common cathode [bicolor LED]).
-Turning red and green on produces yellow.
-Alternatively use a module like the [BOB-13884] to provide 3 RGB LED's.
 * Create another TCP or UDP port that can be read from the Stratux (perhaps with netcat).
 This would be a comma separated text stream of engine data to be logged.
 * Use digitalFastWrite for smaller code - https://github.com/NicksonYap/digitalWriteFast
-* Percent power resources:
-table - www.kilohotel.com/rv8/rvlinks/o360apwr.xls www.kilohotel.com/rv8/rvlinks/io360apwr.xls
-GRT - tables for mp_at_55%(rpm), mp_at_75%(rpm), delta_hp(pres.alt), also uses OAT.
+* Percent power resources if I try to squeeze that in: table - www.kilohotel.com/rv8/rvlinks/o360apwr.xls www.kilohotel.com/rv8/rvlinks/io360apwr.xls GRT - tables for mp_at_55%(rpm), mp_at_75%(rpm), delta_hp(pres.alt), also uses OAT.
 The delta-hp is a constant rpm, mp in the cruise range.
 MGL - formula (3 constant) http://www.mglavionics.co.za/Docs/MGL%20EFIS%20G2%20HP%20calculation.pdf